the blog

 Helping Students Develop Time Management Skills

-The Executive Functioning Skill of Time Management Have you worked with students who need help planning and organizing their time effectively?
-They may need help estimating how long it takes to complete a task and may need help prioritizing tasks and activities based...
+Check out the downloadable resource for this area of executive functioning to support your learning!
+Time Management The Executive Functioning Skill of Time Management Have you worked with students who need help planning and organizing their time effectively?
+They may...

 The Executive Functioning Skill of Planning

-The Executive Functioning Skill of Planning Have you ever worked with a student who struggles to make decisions about what part of a task is important to focus on and what part isn’t?
-Or what about students who struggle to create mental roadmaps in their mind when...
+Check out the downloadable resource for this area of executive functioning to support your learning!
+Planning The Executive Functioning Skill of Planning Have you ever worked with a student who struggles to make decisions about what part of a task is important to...

-The Executive Functioning Skill of Task Initiation Do you find yourself consulting with teachers frequently about students who struggle to start tasks independently?
-Or what about students who are unable to plan and decipher when a task will be completed?
-How can...
+Check out the downloadable resource for this area of executive functioning to support your learning!
+Task Initiation The Executive Functioning Skill of Task Initiation Do you find yourself consulting with teachers frequently about students who struggle to start tasks...

 My Key Learnings From The 7 Habits of Highly Effective People